HDFGroup/hdf5/doc/linux-coding-style.md

 ## <a name="you-ve-made-a-mess-of-it">You've made a mess of it</a>

 That's OK, we all do.
-You've probably been told by your long-time Unix user helper that `GNU emacs`{.docutils .literal} automatically formats the C sources for you, and you've noticed that yes, it does do that, but the defaults it uses are less than desirable (in fact, they are worse than random typing - an infinite number of monkeys typing into GNU emacs
+You've probably been told by your long-time Unix user helper that `GNU emacs` automatically formats the C sources for you, and you've noticed that yes, it does do that, but the defaults it uses are less than desirable (in fact, they are worse than random typing - an infinite number of monkeys typing into GNU emacs